 T1422 System Network Configuration Discovery

-Adversaries may look for details about the network configuration and settings, such as IP and/or MAC addresses, of operating systems they access or through information discovery of remote systems.
+Adversaries may look for details about the network configuration and settings, such as IP and/or MAC addresses, of devices they access or through information discovery of remote systems.

 On iOS, gathering network configuration information is not possible without root access.